goodtube4u/goodtube/README.md

 4. If you're using CHROME

-You also need to turn on developer mode for this extension.
+You need to turn on developer mode for this extension.
 Check out the screenshots below for instructions.

 ![enter image description here](https://raw.githubusercontent.com/goodtube4u/goodtube/main/installation/chrome.png)

 5. If you're using FIREFOX

-You need to change the setting in the screenshot below to enable autoplay.
+You need to enable autoplay.
+Check out the screenshot below for instructions.

 ![enter image description here](https://raw.githubusercontent.com/goodtube4u/goodtube/main/installation/firefox.png)